MicrosoftDocs/VBA-Docs/excel/Concepts/Working-with-Other-Applications/exporting-a-range-to-a-table-in-a-word-document.md

 # Exporting a Range to a Table in a Word Document

-This example takes the range A1:A10 on Sheet 1 and exports it to the first table in an existing Word document named &;quot;Table Report&;quot;.
+This example takes the range A1:A10 on Sheet 1 and exports it to the first table in an existing Word document named &quot;Table Report&quot;.

- **Sample code provided by:** Dennis Wallentin, [VSTO &; .NET &; Excel](https://xldennis.wordpress.com/)
+ **Sample code provided by:** Dennis Wallentin, [VSTO & .NET & Excel](https://xldennis.wordpress.com/)